-HERMITAGE-FOOTPATHS BRIDLEWAYS AND BYWAYS
+HERMITAGE- FOOTPATHS BRIDLEWAYS AND BYWAYS

-This leaflet gives descriptions of the The name comes from a legend of footpaths, bridleways, byways and restricted byways in the parish of once lived in the area.
+This leaflet gives descriptions of the The name comes from a legend of footpaths, bridleways, byways and dubious authenticity that a holy hermit restricted byways in the parish of once lived in the area.
 A more plausible Hermitage, West Berkshire.